 1. Share a Read Aloud

-Reading a picture book is a fun, engaging, and impactful Earth Day activity to start of your unit.
-It provides a shared moment that opens up the dialogue among students.
+Reading a picture book is a fun, engaging, and impactful Earth Day activity to start off your unit.
+It provides a shared moment that opens up dialogue among students.

-Earth Day read alouds can focus on the beauty of our world, problems it is facing, or people who have started a movement to make a difference in trying to keep our world as healthy as possible.
+Earth Day read alouds can focus on the beauty of our world, the problems it is facing, or people who have started movements to make a difference in keeping our planet healthy.

 2. Share Videos

-You can provide students some background knowledge by sharing some Earth Day videos with them.
+You can provide students with some background knowledge by sharing Earth Day videos with them.

-SciShow Kids has a 20 minute video that encompasses many of the topics covered around Earth Day including habitats, endangered animals, the effect of pollution, what happens to garbage, and much more.
+SciShow Kids has a 20-minute video that covers many of the topics often discussed around Earth Day, including habitats, endangered animals, the effects of pollution, what happens to garbage, and more.

-NFSA Films has a video that shows how students in a school in Australia change the world in just a few minutes each day.
-It’s a fun and clever way to show elementary school students how they can make small changes that make a big impact.
+NFSA Films has a video that shows how students in a school in Australia can change the world in just a few minutes each day.
+It’s a fun and clever way to show elementary students how small actions can make a big impact.

-At the end of the video they ask, “What can your class do?”
-It’s a great lead into starting something at school that can have a positive impact on our environment.
+At the end of the video, they ask, “What can your class do?”
+It’s a great way to lead into starting something at school that can have a positive impact on the environment.

 3. Research

-The research doesn’t have to be complicated.
-As a matter of fact, it can be a simple search of the types of pollution our world is facing that can be done in one class period.
+The research does not have to be complicated.
+It can be as simple as exploring the types of pollution our world is facing, which can easily be done in one class period.

 4. Vocabulary

-Introduce students to some of the Earth Day vocabulary words they may come across as they continue to read, research, and learn about environmental problems.
+Introduce students to Earth Day vocabulary they may come across as they continue to read, research, and learn about environmental issues.

-This can be done in a daily format by introducing one word a day during the week of Earth Day.
-It can also be done as a whole lesson at the start of the week or before you have students begin to do some research on their own.
+This can be done in a daily format by introducing one word each day during the week of Earth Day.
+It can also be taught as a whole-group lesson at the start of the week or before students begin their research.

 5. Project

-Teaching students to think outside the box is a valuable quality.
-Showing students that reusing and repurposing old materials can not only help their creative and critical thinking skills, but it can also help them make an impact in the world.
-It teaches them that old things can once again be made new when used for a different purpose.
+Teaching students to think outside the box is a valuable skill.
+Showing them that reusing and repurposing materials can support both creative and critical thinking also helps them see how they can make a positive impact on the world.
+It teaches them that old items can be made new again when used for a different purpose.

-These traits can be fostered through an Earth Day project that has them use old materials to create something new.
+These skills can be fostered through an Earth Day project that encourages students to use old materials to create something new.

-Start off by having students think of things that are usually placed in the recycling bin such as paper, boxes, egg cartons, etc. Have students think of other things they can use the items for such as crafts, decor, or their favorite…games.
+Start by having students think of items that are usually placed in the recycling bin, such as paper, boxes, and egg cartons.
+Then have them brainstorm other ways those items could be used, such as crafts, décor, or their favorite—games.

-Then have students create something with reusable items in their household.
+Next, have students create something using reusable items from their home.

 Try coming up with a theme for the projects.
 Some ideas are:

-- Making bookmarks out of cereal boxes.
-Then have them donate them to other classrooms as an act of kindness.
+- Make bookmarks out of cereal boxes and donate them to other classrooms as an act of kindness.

-- Create a game and then have a classroom carnival day.
+- Create a game and then host a classroom carnival day.

-- Making math manipulatives that can be used in class during a lesson.
+- Make math manipulatives that can be used during a lesson.

-Have some fun sharing some Earth Day jokes or puns with your students.
+Have some fun sharing Earth Day jokes or puns with your students.

 Here are some examples: